milesp20/intel_nuc_led/contrib/nuc_wmi/README.md

 ## Compatibility

-This `nuc_wmi` userland was written from the merger of availabe Intel NUC WMI guides for the NUC 7, 8, and 10 (included in the `contrib/reference/` folder).
+This `nuc_wmi` userland was written from the merger of available Intel NUC WMI guides for the NUC 7, 8, and 10 (included in the `contrib/reference/` folder).

 It has been tested on NUC 7 and 10, but theoretically should work for NUC 6 through 10.